DCGfamily/Internal-Wiki/README.md

-DCGfamily documentation is hosted in the wiki
+Shared documentation and team links hosted in the [wiki](https://github.com/DCGfamily/Internal-Wiki/wiki)